 How Long Do I Have to File?

 In Georgia, the statute of limitations for personal injury lawsuits is 2 years.
 This means you have 2 years from the date of your crash to file your drunk driving accident claim.
 If you do not file on time, you may lose your right to take legal action entirely.

-This is why you need to contact an attorney as soon as possible.
+This is why you need to contact a drunk driving accident attorney in Cartersville as soon as possible.
 Our legal team can help you access police reports, compile evidence, and build your case.
 The faster you contact us, the stronger your case will be.